-Rationale IncludingAims: The aim of this module is to provide students with basic knowledge of quality assuranceand quality management showing tools and methods that can be used in practice.
-Learning Outcomes: Knowledge On completion of this module the successful student will be able to: Understand basic quality assurance and management definitions, including the principles ofquality management, Understand the concepts of different quality management systems such as the ISO 9001,TQM, etc,
+Rationale Including Aims: The aim of this module is to provide students with basic knowledge of quality assurance and quality management showing tools and methods that can be used in practice.
+Learning Outcomes: Knowledge On completion of this module the successful student will be able to: Understand basic quality assurance and management definitions, including the principles of quality management, Understand the concepts of different quality management systems such as the ISO 9001, TQM, etc, Learning Outcomes: Skills Develop critical and analytical problem-based learning and transferable skills.
+This module enhances the development of the students' existing skills base, allowing for cumulative learning experience.
+The skills gained in this module are transferable and the can be used in several situations.
+By the end of this module students will be able to demonstrate: • ability to have a complex view on quality management, • ability to create and evaluate quality policy and quality goals,

-Develop critical and analytical problem-based learning and transferable skills.
-Learning Outcomes: Skills This module enhances the development of the students' existing skills base, allowing for acumulative learning experience.
-The skills gained in this module are transferable and they can be used in several situations.
-By the end of this module students will be able to demonstrate: ability to have a complex view on quality management, ability to create and evaluate quality policy and quality goals, ability to analyse and develop company operations based on the principles ofquality management, ability to use quality management tools and methods, team work skills areenhanced by group work tasks.
-Teaching and Learning Strategies: The course consists of lectures, where up-to-date principles and tools are introduced by thelecturer.
+Teaching and Learning Strategies: ability to analyse and develop company operations based on the principles of quality management, ability to use quality management tools and methods, team work skills are enhanced by group work tasks.
+The course consists of lectures, where up-to-date principles and tools are introduced by the lecturer.
 Team work case study presentations give opportunity of analysis and class discussion of these principles in practice.
 Case studies provide opportunity of a detailed analysis of real-world cases to further develop skills and deeper understand the principles.
 Company visit helps students experience quality management in practice.
 Assessment Scheme: Evaluation consists of: Final exam (50%): written exam in the exam period Class work (50%): Case studies (6x5%=30%) Presentation (10%) Group work exercise (10%) Marking: 0%-51%: fail (1) 51.1%-59.9%: pass (2) 60%-74.9%: fair (3) 75%-87.9%: good (4) 88%-100%: excellent (5) Maximum 20% missing (3 classes) is acceptable.
+Further on Assessment: Case studies: There will be 7 case studies handed out during the classes to be solved in class work.
+Only the best 6 solutions will be used to calculate your points, so you can skip one case study without any points lost.
+Presentation: You need to make one presentation based on the company visit at Biomark.
+Presentation should be about quality management and quality improvement suggestions at Biomark based on your own ideas.
+Presentation pointing consists of: content and structure, presentation style and visualization, excitement and involving audience.
+Group work exercise: This will be a training exercise to be solved in teams.
+The work will overlap two sessions in two weeks.
+You need to participate in both to receive all the points.
+In partial participation the points will be given proportionally.
+Further details about it will be announced before the exercise.
+Final exam: Topics will include topics included in the lessons and the book listed in the core learning materials.
+Some chapters may not be covered.
+The lecturer will give you further information about before the exam period.
+Core Learning Materials: Foster, S. Thomas: Managing Quality: Integrating the Supply Chain.
+Sixth Edition, Pearson, 2017 Slides of lectures to be provided after lectures in Neptun